mahimistrying/CircleStrike/README.md

-# Multishot - Multiplayer Shooter Game
+# CircleStrike - Multiplayer Shooter Game

 A real-time multiplayer 2D shooter game built with Python and Pygame.